 Applying for a place in Year 7 for a September start:

 For applications in the normal admissions round you should use the application form provided by your home local authority (regardless of which local authority the schools are in).
 You can use this form to express your preference for a maximum of 3 state-funded schools, in rank order.
 Parents/Carers living in Cambridgeshire can apply online via this link.

 You will receive an offer for a school place directly from your local authority.

 In the event of us being over-subscribed, applications are allocated according to our over-subscription criteria:

-All children whose statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) plan names the school will be admitted before any other places are allocated.
+All children, whose Education, Health and Care Plan (EHCP) names the school, will be admitted before any other places are allocated.